Felix & Paul Studios: History

 Felix & Paul Studios was founded in 2013 by directors Félix Lajeunesse and Paul Raphaël and producer Stéphane Rituit.
-Lajeunesse and Raphaël teamed up to co-direct music videos and commercials.
+Lajeunesse and Raphael teamed up to co-direct music videos and commercials.
 Eventually, they turned their attention to immersive cinematic experiences, creating 3D film installations.
 Felix & Paul Studios' first VR experience, Strangers With Patrick Watson, was released at South by Southwest in 2014.
-The experience, filmed in Patrick Watson’s studio, features the Canadian musician writing and performing an original song.
-The camera system and capture technology to create the experience were designed and built by the studio.